CiscoDevNet/finesse-sample-code/FinesseJavaScriptLibrary/README.md

 # Cisco Finesse JavaScript Library
 ### Documentation
-Documentation Finesse JavaScript library can be found on [DevNet](https://developer.cisco.com/docs/finesse/#!javascript-library).
+Documentation for the Finesse JavaScript library can be found on [DevNet](https://developer.cisco.com/docs/finesse/#!javascript-library).
 Starting with Finesse 10.6(1), it is also located on the Finesse server at the following URL: http(s)://&lt;FQDN&gt;:&lt;port&gt;/desktop/assets/js/doc/index.html

 ## Requirements
 This library depends on and requires the following objects to be present: